 Sipadan and Mabul

-Sipadan and Mabul are two small islands off the coast of Malaysian Borneo that have become world-famous destinations for scuba divers.
+Sipadan and Mabul are two small islands off the coast of Sabah in Malaysian Borneo that have become world-famous destinations for scuba divers.
 Sipadan, in particular, is considered one of the best dive destinations on the planet due to its healthy coral reefs, dramatic vertical walls and abundance of marine life.
 Divers are consistently awestruck by the sheer number of turtles, pelagic fish, sharks, rays and schooling fish that call Sipadan's waters “home”, creating a biomass and biodiversity that is truly staggering to witness.

 Just a short distance away, the island of Mabul is another legendary diving hotspot, but for very different reasons.
 Mabul is best known for its world-class muck and critter diving, where eagle-eyed underwater explorers are rewarded with sightings of an incredible array of rare, unusual and captivating small marine creatures.
 From coloruful nudibranchs to elusive shrimp and bizarre frogfish, the macro photographic opportunities in Mabul's waters are virtually limitless.